Can You Contest Life Insurance Beneficiary?

 There are a few reasons why you may contest a life insurance beneficiary.
 Firstly, if the policyholder was coerced or forced into naming a particular person as a beneficiary, the designation may be invalidated.
 Secondly, if the beneficiary is not eligible to receive the death benefit, for example, if they have passed away or are a minor, the designation may be contested.
 Finally, if there is ambiguity in the beneficiary designation, it may be contested.

-Read More: What Is A Target Life Insurance Policy?
+Read More: What Is No Lapse Guarantee Life Insurance?

 If you believe that you have grounds for contesting a life insurance beneficiary, you will need to provide evidence to support your claim.
 This may include witness statements, medical records, or other documentation that demonstrates that the beneficiary designation is invalid.